PatternsTechGit/PT_AzureAD_Configurations/README.md

 * FontAwesome Library for icons
 * Bootstrap Library for styling buttons
 * We have multiple components e.g. (CreateAccountComponent, ManageAccountsComponent, DepositFundsComponent, TransferFundsComponent) in our application for which we have already configured routing.
-* There is an authorization service with two functions `Login` & `Logout`, The login function is setting up a hardcoded user properties and storing it in local storage where as logout function is removing the user properties from local storage.
+* There is an authorization service with two functions `Login` & `Logout`, The login function is setting up a hardcoded user properties (Name,Email,Roles) and storing it in local storage where as logout function is removing that user object from local storage.
-* There is an login component with login button which calls the authorization service for login functionality.
+* There is an login component with login button which calls the authorization service's login function.
-* There is an Toolbar Component with logout button  which calls the authorization service for logout functionality.
+* There is aToolbar Component with logout link which calls the authorization service' logout function.
-* Angular Materials SideNav having links which are navigating to these components
-* Client side authorization using Auth Guard to protect the routes.
-* Show & Hide Side Nav links based on the logged in User's role.
+* There is an Angular Materials SideNav that has links to the Components mentioned above but they are Shown or hidden based on logged in user's role.
-* We have already registered 2 apps in azure portal(BBankUI and BBankAPI), Created App Roles in BBankAPI, assigned them to users and exposed the API through a default scope and set permission of this API to BBankUI App
+* We have already registered 2 apps in azure portal(BBankUI and BBankAPI), Created App Roles in BBankAPI, assigned them to users and exposed the API through a default scope and set permission of this API to BBankUI App.

 For more details about how to setup the active directory configurations in Azure portal see : https://github.com/PatternsTechGit/PT_AzureAD_Setup

 ## In this exercise

+Using the BBBankUI App that was registered in Azure AD Portal

  * We will configure the Microsoft Authentication Library in our Angular project.
  * We will replace the fake authorization service with [MSAL service](https://azuread.github.io/microsoft-authentication-library-for-js/ref/msal-angular/classes/_msal_service_.msalservice.html) in login component
+ * Using client BBBankAPI app that was registered in the Azure AD Portal we will configure Asp.net Core App to validate incoming token from Azure AD.

  Whenever our Angular Single Page Application (SPA) clicks on the login button it will redirect to the Azure Active Directory page and after logging-in it will return back to our Angular application with token.
 The Angular application will inject the received token in every call to .Net Core API.
 The API will verify the received token from Azure AD and then  will send response.